 Alba Kunadu Sumprim: My first year in Ghana was an excursion to Hades.
 Each day I wailed, in the telenovela sense, wishing I had the guts to admit ‘at least I tried failure’ so I could gleefully gallop to the airport and jump onto the nearest plan going wherever.
 Melodramatic, clearly, because I’m not a quitter.
 I couldn’t wrap my head around how alien my home was to me.
 All the ideals I’d wrapped myself with as I left the UK, with much ‘I’m going home’ bravado, simply crumbled around me; home wasn’t interested and certainly didn’t want or need me.
-My initial response was inertia, which lasted many months as I casted a side eye at the airport, at the same time reminding myself that I wasn’t a quitter.
+My initial response was inertia, which lasted many months as I cast a side eye at the airport, at the same time reminding myself that I wasn’t a quitter.

 Possibly at my lowest point, I become friends with Daddy Bosco, a Rasta DJ at Vibe FM.
 I would hang out with him at the studio; waiting for something to make sense.
 Then, one day, while narrating an episode of my many cultural clashes and misunderstandings, he interrupted, ‘If you write the way you speak, it would make a fantastic newspaper column.’
-I had never written seriously before, but as something to take my mind off throwing in the towel, I sat that evening and wrote eight short vignettes about my society from the viewpoint of an from the outside who was birthed from an insider.
+I had never written seriously before, but as something to take my mind off throwing in the towel, I sat that evening and wrote eight short vignettes about my society from the viewpoint of an outsider who was birthed from an insider.
 Two days later I was offered a column in The Daily Dispatch Newspaper and The Imported Ghanaian came into existence.
 It was an immediate hit, and it’s been my sounding board for all my whinging.
 I’m sure it’s also saved my sanity.

 D233: So now, let’s get to your background.
 Tell us about yourself, family and growing up.